mraggi/discreture/README.md

 |Set Partitions Forward          | 0.689s        |  27644437           |4.013e+07 #/sec|        4.395e+07 #/sec|-->

-**Noteworthy**: for_each can be really fast if using "stack" version for combinations (*i.e.* combinations_fast).
-Standard iteration was slower with _fast version on both combinations and combinations tree reverse for some unknown reason.
+**Noteworthy**: for_each can be really fast if using "stack" version for combinations (*i.e.* combinations_stack).
+Standard iteration was slower with _stack version on both combinations and combinations tree reverse for some unknown reason.

 Run your own benchmarks (with colors!) by building with `cmake -DBUILD_BENCHMARKS=ON` and running
 ```sh